keltech18/first-repo/README.md

 # First repo

-This is my first repo created as a beginner
+This is my first repo created as a beginner..